Jordan-McGhee/job-tracker/readme.md

 # Job App Tracker

 A responsive web app designed for users to easily keep track of any job they apply to during their search.
-Made with Python/Django, Basic JS, HTML, and CSS/Bulma.
+Made with Python/Django, JavaScript, HTML, and CSS, using the Bulma framework.

 Access the app [here.](http://3.17.138.42/)